 In today's increasingly complex society, science, medicine and technology all play critical roles.
 Wisdom, information, techno-science and ethics intersect and entangle in numerous fascinating ways that inform us as we navigate our diverse experiences of the world.

-In today’s society, science, medicine and technology all play critical roles.
-You can explore the complexities and dimensions of these roles by focusing your studies on science, medicine and technology in culture.
+At Union, you can explore the challenges and dimensions of these roles by focusing your studies on Science, Medicine and Technology in Culture (SMTC).

-Science, medicine and technology in culture students choose courses from among 18 different disciplines, ranging from anthropology and astronomy to psychology and sociology.
+You will choose classes from more than 20 different disciplines, ranging from anthropology and classics to mathematics and psychology.
 Core courses address such topics as the scientific revolution, the philosophy of science, technology and human values, and the sociology of medicine.

 SMTC provides solid grounding in any number of disciplines, including education, journalism and healthcare.
 Many majors go into research and further their studies with advanced degrees in law, medicine and healthcare.

 What some of our graduates are doing:

 Associate product manager, Hologic, Inc.